-Cobbler can refer to a variety of of dishes in the United States and United Kingdom consisting of a fruit filled baking dish covered with a batter or biscuit crust.
+Cobbler can refer to a variety of dishes in the United States and the United Kingdom consisting of a fruit-filled baking dish covered with a batter or biscuit crust.
 Unlike a pie, a cobbler never has a bottom crust.

 - 1 can Pillsbury Buttermilk Biscuits

 - 1/4 cup butter or margarine (melted), defrost in microwave for 20 secs works the best